Airlines prepare to hedge more jet fuel to lock in huge savings

 Now, hedging interest has picked up, according to brokers and traders, although some airlines remain skittish because of free-falling prices.

-In line with benchmark crude, jet fuel prices have fallen about 50 percent over the last six months to around $60 a barrel this week, Reuters data showed.
+In line with benchmark crude, jet fuel prices JET-SIN JET-B-ARA have fallen about 50 percent over the last six months to around $60 a barrel this week, Reuters data showed.

 "Even though hedging volumes have picked up, they are still limited," said a fuel trader with a Singapore-based bank handling hedges for airlines.